Designing PCBs for Testing

 The first two questions to ask when planning a design are:

-Who is going to testing your pcb assembly?
+Who is going to administer the PCB testing of your assembly?

 What are their circuit board capabilities?

 The DFT guideline will be helpful in the initial planning of the layout.
 However, it is a good idea to contact the contract manufacturer (CM) directly and discuss your specific needs with a knowledgeable test engineer.
-The test engineer will be able to discuss their capabilities and make you aware of the different test methodologies they’re able to provide.
+The test engineer will be able to discuss their PCB testing capabilities and make you aware of the different test methodologies they’re able to provide.
+Most test engineers much rather communicate and prevent problems than to fail PCBs.

 A combination of a boundary scan (JTAG), automated ICT test, X-ray laminography (AXI) and visual inspection (manual and machine vision) will provide the most comprehensive test coverage.
 It will also give you access to immediate feedback on the PCB manufacturing process so that workflow can be quickly adjusted as needed, and defective components can be spotted and rejected.